 I begin to remove my jacket, “I happen to like you.
 So, here I am!”

 “That’s a word,” I feel the heat in my cheeks already and I have yet to admire the view that’s in front of me.
-Max’s body is toned but not overly so.
+Mason’s body is toned but not overly so.
 His own red suspenders cut across his olive skin.
 I find myself staring until he clears his throat.
 I cast a final glance over his broad shoulders, “It seems the both of us are at a loss for words.”